rescript-lang/bucklescript.github.io/docs/function.md

 ## Variadic Function Arguments

 You might have JS functions that take an arbitrary amount of arguments.
-BuckleScript supports binding to those, under the condition that the arbitrary arguments part is homogenous (aka of the same type).
+BuckleScript supports modeling those, under the condition that the arbitrary arguments part is homogenous (aka of the same type).
 If so, add `bs.splice` to your `external`.

 ```ocaml
 external join : string array -> string = "" [@@bs.module "path"] [@@bs.splice]